 11. Put colour and pattern or texture at the windows

 If your kitchen cabinets are a muted colour (and who can blame you, they're easy to redecorate around and will be popular with future buyers), your floors are neutral (ditto) and you've chosen a splashback to match, you can still add colour and pattern with fabulous kitchen window dressings, such as kitchen blinds, or colour and texture with shutters.

 If you're planning an open plan kitchen, diner and living space, it's likely you'll have plenty of wall space not taken up by kitchen cabinets.
 So, curate your own art collection, making it a bright and cheerful grouping of your favourite things.
 Find out how to display photos and pictures to perfection and how to create a gallery wall for instant personality.

-Displaying house plants is an instant way to bring life to a kitchen.
+Creating an indoor garden is a super easy way to transform a kitchen.
 Choose trailing plants for high shelves, spiky plants for kitchen work surfaces, low-growing succulents for the dining table, and a large, leafy house plant for an empty corner.
-You can't go wrong – especially if you find out which house plants to buy and how to care for them in our handy guide.
+You can't go wrong with the most popular common house plants – especially if you know the best indoor plants to buy with help from our handy guide.

 If you've got a living space within your kitchen, a rug's a no-brainer.
 But putting a rug within the kitchen area – either beneath the dining table or along the length of galley units – is right on trend.
 Ensure you choose one that can stand up to the wear and tear it will face in a kitchen.
 Indoor-outdoor rugs are a good option or something similar to the one used here in jute.